apnadkarni/blt/man/datatable.rst

   label, index, or tag, but may not represent more than one column.
   Normally all the values of *column* are retrieved.
-If one or more *row* arguments are specified, then only the rows specified are retrievd.  *Row* may be a row label, index, or tag.
+If one or more *row* arguments are specified, then only the rows specified are retrieved.  *Row* may be a row label, index, or tag.

   Returns a list containing pairs of values and indices of the selected rows.
 If the *-labels* flag is present, the row label is returned instead